medanmilos1831/pnpm-monorepo-scoped-observer/packages/react/README.md

 # @scoped-observer/react

-A lightweight React library providing scoped, event-driven state management hooks and a context provider.
 Built on top of the core `@scoped-observer/core` event system, this package enables clean and flexible communication between components using scoped events — ideal for medium to large React applications requiring modular and decoupled event handling.

 ## Features

 - Scoped event dispatching and subscription with React hooks
-- Support for both stateful and silent event listeners
 - Simple context provider to easily integrate into your React app
 - Fully typed with TypeScript
 - Minimal dependencies and zero runtime overhead